 We will first locate the location of each of the headers.
-It can be quite difficult to try and hold all of the headers in place while manipulating the board.
-Instead we recommend putting an Arduino below the MegaSat.
-Then as you add headers insert the pins through the MegaSAT board and into the headers of the Arduino.
-This way the Arduino will align the header pins.
+Because of the difficulty in aligning the pins you will want to use a board a board that already has a of all of the headers soldered to hold the headers in alignment as you solder.
+You can use the Arduino, in which case it will need be below the MegaSat.
+As you add headers insert the pins through the MegaSAT board and into the headers of the Arduino.
+Leave a gap so you will be able to apply a small amount of solder the Arduino hold the headers alignment. the header pins.